-The scholarships, part of the Grainger Tools for Tomorrow program, are available for students who are currently enrolled in a qualified technical education program at Seminole State.
-Qualified programs include Associate in Science or certification in: electronic systems, heating/air conditioning, plumbing, pneumatics, welding, automotive, construction, facilities maintenance or other industrial trade.
+The scholarships, part of the Grainger Tools for Tomorrow program, were originally designated for veterans but are available for all students who are currently enrolled in a qualified technical education program at Seminole State.
+Qualified programs include Associate in Science or certification in: heating/air conditioning, plumbing, welding, automotive, construction, fire standards, emergency medical technician, law enforcement and corrections officer.

 Applicants must be currently enrolled in at least 12 hours of classes this semester and have a 3.0 GPA or higher.

 The winning students will also receive toolkits upon graduation.

 For more information on the scholarships or to receive an application, please email Jose Toro, Seminole State Veterans Affairs coordinator, or call 407.708.2242.
 The deadline to apply is Monday, March 23.
 This is the fifth time Seminole State has partnered with Grainger.